uwdata/mosaic/docs/examples/contours.md

 # Contour Plot

-Here `raster` and `contour` marks visualize the density of data points in a scatter plot of penguin measurments.
+Here `heatmap` and `contour` marks visualize the density of data points in a scatter plot of penguin measurments.
 Setting the `fill` color to `"species"` subdivides the data into three sets of densities.

 <Example spec="/specs/yaml/contours.yaml" />